Arm Lift

 Patients can expect some mild to moderate discomfort in the days following an arm lift.
 Mild discomfort may be managed with prescription or over-the-counter pain medication as needed.
 Avoid using your hands, arms, and pecs in the first few days following the postoperative procedure.
 Most people can go back to work two weeks after getting an arm lift.
 They should avoid heavier lifting and more strenuous activities for six weeks.
 It is expected that after this intervention, some numbness of the arms may be felt, together with swelling.
 While most of the swelling will disappear after a few weeks, discrete areas may remain swollen for a few months.
 Compression sleeves are worn day and night for the first couple of weeks post-surgery, gradually switching to nighttime use only.
 A compression sleeve provides gentle pressure on the arm to support reducing the potential for swelling associated with liposuction and accelerates the time it will take the arms to start the healing process.

 Different views exist concerning whether to report arm lifts as individual procedures or to include them in a subset of other body contouring procedures.
 So uncertainty exists about their effect and safety, particularly when combined with other body contouring procedures.
 While the surgery of an arm lift is generally very safe, the patients must be informed that there are potential complications like accumulation of blood or fluid, infection, and poor wound healing.
 Anesthesia may also have possible adverse effects.
 Many of the symptoms from the surgery of an arm lift disappear after some time and during the course of healing.
 But it is also normal to have mild to moderate discomfort for the following days, which can easily be managed with prescription or over-the-counter medication.
 Loss of sensation or, rarely, nerve damage can occur.
 Cosmetically, some degree of scarring can also last beyond arm lift surgery.
 Some patients are more prone to hypertrophic or keloid scars.
-The arm lift scarring will be hard to hide, even with clothes, due to the position of the incision.
+The arm lift scarring will be hard to hide, even with clothes, due to the position of the incision

 Since everybody is different, you’ll generally want to give yourself about two weeks before you can start feeling better after your arm lift.
 Most patients feel like they are back to normal by six weeks.
 They can start to build back up to gentle exercises and begin raising their arms above their head.
+When can I stop taking time off of work and daily duties to recover?
+One to two weeks off of work is necessary for recovery time after an arm lift.
+This will give you plenty of time to rest and slowly start up again when you are able.